BananaArch/SolarPanelOptimization/README.md

 By using tools like MATLAB, we were able to turn a real question — *“What tilt and shape gives the most power?”* — into something we could solve with code.
 This helps build skills that are useful in renewable energy, electrical engineering, and beyond.

 ## Expertise Gained
-Throughout this project, we learned how to use MATLAB and Simullink to design an optimization algorithm for maximizing the energy gained via solar power.
+Before this project, Kyle knew nothing about MATLAB, Simulink, or Simscape.
+Tito knew introductory MATLAB from his college course, but did not know how to use its optimization features.
+Throughout this project, the two of us had to learn how to use MATLAB, Simulink, and Simscape to design an optimization algorithm.